github/opensource.guide/marketing/measuring.md

 People are finding your project on this wild and crazy thing we call the internet.
 Ideally, when they see your project, they'll feel compelled to do something.
 The second question you'll want to ask is: _are people using my project?_

 If you use a package manager, such as npm or RubyGems.org, to distribute your project, you may be able to track your project's downloads.
-Each package manager may use a slightly different definition of "download", and downloads do not not necessarily correlate to installs or use, but it provides some baseline for comparison.
+Each package manager may use a slightly different definition of "download", and downloads do not necessarily correlate to installs or use, but it provides some baseline for comparison.

 If your project is on GitHub, navigate again to the "Traffic" page.
 You can use the [clone graph](https://github.com/blog/1873-clone-graphs) to see how many times your project has been cloned on a given day, broken down by total clones and unique cloners.